 District improvement plans nationwide include equity, diversity, and/or inclusion in their strategic plan.
 But the details of those plans, and their effectiveness, vary dramatically depending on what the district does to implement change.
 So if you are looking at creating an effective plan, what are the key elements, and where do you start?
 This blog will share the top 5 tips for getting started with a school inclusion plan and school equity plan.

 1. Find equity champions on your campus.
-These may be teachers, administrators and parents – and should be a combination thereof – who have either brought issues to your attention or have indicated interest in this subject matter.
+These may be teachers, administrators, and parents – and should be a combination thereof – who have either brought issues to your attention or have indicated an interest in this subject matter.
 It can be helpful to host an open forum to discuss the topics of equity and inclusion and share that this is an issue the school or district is working on.
 People who attend such a forum may be some of your equity champions.

 3. Create a committee that includes equity champions and potential skeptics.
-You can source the equity champions from the conversation you had as part of step 1.
-The skeptics may be a bit more difficult but you can send out notices that you are forming such a committee, you can go back to any forms where potential volunteers may have registered interest, you can work with your PTA or PTO leaders to identify any parents who may want to be involved, you can bring it up at staff meetings.
+You can source the equity champions from your conversation as part of step 1.
+The skeptics may be a bit more difficult.
+Still, you can send out notices that you are forming such a committee, you can go back to any forms where potential volunteers may have registered interest, you can work with your PTA or PTO leaders to identify any parents who may want to be involved, you can bring it up at staff meetings.
 You may also have to form the committee without the skeptics and then see who may emerge once the committee is formed to be able to solicit all points of view.
 The important part is that the committee represents differing points of view of your school population.